bryceshen1/Intro-to-Issues/.github/steps/2-collaborating-on-issues.md

 ## Step 2: Collaborating on Issues

-Well done creating an issue! :wave:
+Well done creating an issue!

 ### What is Collaboration on Issues?